majidsoorani/chrome_holocron/README.md

 - **Never share logs or screenshots without redacting sensitive information.** Logs can contain real IP addresses and hostnames, which is a security risk.
 Always replace sensitive data with placeholders like `<redacted>` or `bastion.example.com` before sharing.
 - **Use a secrets manager for production credentials.** While this tool uses your local SSH configuration, for any team-based or production environment, SSH keys and other secrets should be managed through a proper secrets management tool.
 - **The default configuration uses safe placeholders.** The initial values in the options page use non-real hostnames like `database.example.com`.
 This is intentional to protect your infrastructure details.
+- **System-wide proxy modification is a powerful feature.** Enabling it gives the extension permission to change your computer's network settings.
+Only enable this feature if you understand and accept the security implications.

 ## Troubleshooting